 It takes a certain level of intellectual depth, level headedness and authenticity to take her in.
 Of course, you have to be bilingual too – fluent in English Language and Sarcasm.
 That is a basic pre-requisite.
 If you schooled in Nigeria and you are Nigerian, by default you should have both in your skill set- Life skill set I mean.

 Watching her speak, carefully noting her words and combing out the sentiments that underpins her answers, I realized it is hard, really really hard for an individual who isn’t used to hearing ‘truth’ especially the type that doesn’t coerce but suggests to get her.
 To understand that type of ‘truth’, you need a certain level of exposure and a willingness to be ‘wrong’.

 If there was one thing that event did for me, it has to be helping me to rethink the way difference is understood.
-At this point, it is expedient I write that Chimamanda is no longer a woman I admire, she is my (s)hero.

 That said, here are 10 life lessons (in no particular order), from that time I met Chimamanda.

 - Gender should not be used to justify human abilities.